Page Reviewed / Updated - February 19, 2020

 Unfortunately, Health Link is not currently available statewide.
 However, it is available in 25 counties within the state, which includes Wayne County, Macomb County, all of the counties in the Upper Peninsula, and some of the Southwest counties.

-Health Link is a relatively new program as of March 2015, and it coordinates benefits of both Medicaid and Medicare to cover physical and behavioral health care, acute care, prescription drugs, dental, vision, long-term home and community based care assistance and supports, and nursing home care.
+The Health Link program began in March 2015, and it coordinates benefits of both Medicaid and Medicare to cover physical and behavioral health care, acute care, prescription drugs, dental, vision, long-term home and community based care assistance and supports, and nursing home care.
 The Health Link Program includes a MI Health Link Home and Community Based Services (HCBS) Waiver, also referred to as the Expanded Community Living Supports (ECLS) Waiver.
 Please make note, the eligibility requirements for the HCBS waiver differ from the requirements for MI Health Link.
 (Please see the eligibility guidelines below).

 In order to be eligible for the MI Health Link program, one must be a Michigan resident, a minimum of 21 years old, and be enrolled in both Medicaid and Medicare.
-In order to receive services via this program, one cannot be enrolled in hospice.
+In order to receive services via this program, one cannot be receiving hospice services at the time of enrollment.

 For the MI Health Link HCBS waiver, one must be enrolled in MI Health Link.
 However, if an individual meets a nursing facility level of care, one is also eligible for the waiver.
 Those enrolled in the waiver still have access to all of the services provided via the Health Link program.

-As of 2019, in order to be eligible for Medicaid in Michigan, an elderly individual must not have monthly income in excess of $1,041, which is 100% of the Federal Poverty Level.
+As of 2020, in order to be eligible for Medicaid in Michigan, an elderly individual must not have monthly income in excess of $1,063, which is 100% of the Federal Poverty Level.
 In addition, a single applicant must not have assets over $2,000.
-Some assets, such as an individual’s primary home is considered exempt, given the individual (or his or her spouse) lives in the home and it is not valued over $585,000.
+Some assets, such as an individual’s primary home is considered exempt, given the individual (or his or her spouse) lives in the home and the equity value is not over $595,000.
 Additional exempt assets include household furnishings, personal items, such as a wedding ring, and a vehicle.

 Being over the income or asset limit does not automatically disqualify one from Medicaid.
 However, in instances such as these, consulting a professional Medicaid planner is highly advised.
 Learn more here.